hans-mayer/blog/_posts/2017-06-11-stratum-0-server.markdown

 ^C
 </pre>

+Not to get confused about the pin numbering of the GPIO here some documentation: [Banana Pi - GPIO - WiringBP](/2016/01/08/bananapi-gpio-wiringbp.html){:target="_blank"}

 ## Adjusting the EFRATOM rubidium standard.

 Yes, the rubidium frequency standard must be adjusted.
 It is a high precisely source.
 Much better than everthing else once it's running really at 10000000.00 MHz.